Mom Needs to Move

 Caring for aging parents is something many couples must face in time.
 Is it a nursing home for the aging parents or a granny pod at the homestead?
 What about adding a prefab garage so the basement can be cleared out and room made for grandma to spend her aging years closer to the family?

 Rebecca and Anthony faced such a decision.

 When Rebecca started looking for a place for her mom to live, she had no idea how big a project it would become.
 Her mother was nearing the age where living alone was no longer a good idea and new options needed to be explored.

 When they visited a retirement facility, she was not impressed.

-At first, they thought a mother-in-law addition would work well but they discovered that it would be very time consuming and cost over $300,000.
-The basement was where Rebecca ran her business of selling vintage items on Etsy and eBay so renovating the basement to a in-law suite was not an option without creating room somewhere else to run her business.
+At first, they thought a mother-in-law addition would work well but they discovered that it would be very time-consuming and cost over $300,000!
+The basement was where Rebecca ran her business of selling Vintage items on Etsy and eBay and that was not an option without creating room somewhere else to run her business.

 Operation Build A Detached Garage